 Since December 2019 an outbreak of a new type of coronavirus was identified in the province of Hubei, China.
 Since that time the evolution of the outbreak was very rapid reaching out to the most of the countries worldwide.
 Consequently the outbreak was declared by the World Health Organisation (WHO) as a public health emergency of international concern (PHEIC) on the 30th of January and further characterised as a pandemic on 11th of March.
-Since mid-February a cluster was identified in the province of Lombardy, in the north of Italy.
-Afterwards a rapid development was seen which affected all the European Member States.
+Since mid-February a cluster was identified in Europe leading to pan-European outbreaks which led to full disruption of the European Aviation.

 Furthermore, it was reported to EASA that several operators (cargo and passenger transport) had their crew members placed in quarantine for 14 days after a short stopover in areas considered as high risk by the national public health authorities although they did not leave the aircraft during the respective stopover.
 Consequently, this guide is intended to provide guidance on the preventive measures that operators should implement in order to demonstrate to the national public health authorities in their Member State or other States that action has been taken to minimize the epidemiological risks and, this way, to avoid having their crews being quarantined by the public health authorities during stopover/layovers or on return from areas with high epidemiological risk.

 In this context the European Commission has adopted on 26.03.2020 the Guidelines: Facilitating Air Cargo Operations during COVID-19 outbreak (European Commission, 2020), which includes a number of operational measures for the Member States to facilitate air cargo transport.